TheGuy42/MagicCube/README.md

 You can find here also 3d printable .stl files.
 The 3rd iteration was printed using the original prusa mk3s The first two iterations were made with 3mm plywood.

+On each face of the cube you will have a place to glue magnets that hold the top face.
+Also the `CubeFace_Holder` file is for parts that connect between the cube faces if you don't want to glue, or for initial assembly.
+Note that you will have to glue the triangle faces.